 3. Control how you deliver on your brand promise.
 Define your promise and ensure it is delivered at every interaction.
 People used to ask me why we did not outsource our call center.
 Outsourcing would have been less expensive, required less management time and taken less real estate.
 I always asked them back – do you want to have control of your brand and how it is delivered?
 Define how your brand is delivered by optimizing human interaction.

 4. Five dedicated minutes with your customer – priceless.
 Utilize those precious few uninterrupted minutes to build a customer relationship.
 With the overload of marketing messages presented to customers every day, a few minutes on the phone is time to build a relationship.
 I like how Zappos CEO Tony Hsieh says Zappos builds its personal connections with customers primarily on the phone: “We’re actually experimenting with ways to get more people to call because it’s such a valuable marketing and brand builder for us.”

 What do all these lessons have in common?
 An understanding that healthcare is for humans, not machines or robots.
 Invest in the people who are your brand.4 Reasons to Invest in Human Interaction as a Healthcare Marketing & Branding Strategy.
 Click To Tweet

 About the Author

-Julie Amor, President and Chief Strategy Officer for Dobies Healthcare, has more than 20 years of experience elevating healthcare brands.
+Julie Amor, President and Chief Strategy Officer for Dobies Healthcare, has 30 years of experience elevating healthcare brands.
 Share your thoughts with her by tweeting @DobiesGroup, connecting with us on LinkedIn, or by commenting on our Facebook page.